the25x8/supersonic-sniper-raydium/README.md

 # Supersonic Sniper Bot

+> :warning: This was an experiment for fun and purely for educational purposes.
+Ultimately, without robust analytics, it still operates at a loss like any other bot.
+While you're free to use these developments, I categorically do not recommend deploying them in a production environment.
+Furthermore, **trading meme coins is essentially a scam**.
+Although you might see short-term gains, in the long run you'll likely end up with nothing.
+Meme coins and Raydium on the Solana blockchain are often exploited by their owners and scammers to profit at the expense of inexperienced investors.
+Please, exercise caution.

 **Supersonic Sniper** is a high-performance trading bot designed to execute rapid buy and sell operations on the Raydium decentralized exchange (DEX) within the Solana blockchain network.
 Leveraging ultra-fast detection and execution capabilities, the bot aims to capitalize on new token listings and market movements with minimal latency.

 ## Features